jzoran/ghorgs/README.md

 `viper` (https://github.com/spf13/viper).
 Make sure you run:
-`go get github.com/spf13/cobra` and `go get github.com/spf13/viper` respectively to get the dependcies.
+`go get github.com/spf13/cobra` and `go get github.com/spf13/viper` respectively to get the dependencies.
 Also, upon modification of module, re-init the module with `go mod init`, which will recreate the go.mod and go.sum files.